TemplateRL: Structured Template-Guided Reinforcement Learning for LLM Reasoning: Experimental Details

-In addition to the implementation details presented in the main text, we provide supplementary experimental details here.
-During training, we generate with rollout parameters of temperature=0.8 and top-p=0.95, and a maximum generation of 1500 tokens.
+\paragraph{Implementation Details.} During training, we generate with rollout parameters of temperature=0.8 and top-p=0.95, and a maximum generation of 1500 tokens.
 The reward function is a binary accuracy metric verified by Math-Verify, defined as \(r(\mathbf{o}) = \mathds{1} \{\text{\(\mathbf{o}\) contains the correct final answer}\}.\) Moreover, we employ a cosine learning rate decay with warm-up.
 The maximum learning rate is set at \(3\times10^{-6}\), and the warm-up ratio is set at 0.1.
-We use the same system prompt for all experiments, as shown in Figure~\ref{system}.
+We use the same system prompt in Figure~\ref{system} for all RL experiments.
+All experiments were conducted on a machine running Ubuntu 22.04, equipped with NVIDIA A100-80GB GPUs.